Chase Freedom Flex℠ Review: Is It Worth It?

 The “Chase Trifecta” strategy can help you maximize your spending rewards.
 The whole point is to apply for any three Chase cards that complement each other.

-For example, let’s use this combination: the Chase Freedom Flex, Chase Sapphire Preferred®, and Chase Freedom Unlimited®.
+For example, let’s use this combination: the Chase Freedom Flex, Chase Sapphire Preferred® Card, and Chase Freedom Unlimited®.

 Here’s how: